h-git-m/robot_description_Mahmoud-Hassan/README.md

 1. Open `urdf/robot.urdf.xacro` in the editor.
 2. On the right-hand side of the file's tab bar, click the **Preview URDF/Xacro** icon.
-3. The extension will process the xacro file and render the robot — chassis steps, camera, lidar, and wheels — in an interactive 3D view.
+3. The extension will process the xacro file and render the robot — chassis steps, camera, lidar, and wheels — in an interactive 3D view as shown in the above demo.